-Though California has the most residents over age 65, Florida has the highest percentage of elderly residents of any state (WorldAtlas).
+Though California has more residents over the age of 65, Florida has the highest percentage of any state (WorldAtlas).
 This is going to be a factor when you look for dental work.
-This population group is considering dental implants for their oral health needs, and because of the increased demand, you may find slightly higher costs in Florida.
+This population group is considering dental implants for their oral health needs.
+Because of the increased demand, you may find slightly higher costs in Florida.

-This may sound like a downside if you live in Florida, but it also means that if you find someone experienced, they’ll have a lot of procedures under their belt.
-You’ll have a greater confidence working with someone with a long, successful track record.
+This may sound like a downside if you live in Florida, but it also means that you’ll find more experienced prosthodontists.
+You’ll have more confidence working with someone with a successful track record.

-It may be tempting to do so, but don’t choose your dentist simply based on pricing.
-Good dental implants should last a lifetime without giving you any problems, so choosing a dentist with experience and skill is well worth the extra investment.
+It may be tempting to do so, but don’t choose your dentist simply based on price.
+Good dental implants should last a lifetime without giving you any problems.
+Choosing a dentist with experience and skill is well worth the extra investment.

-Many patients only look at the up-front, immediate cost of alternative tooth replacement options.
-When you look at dental implants in this way, they’ll always seem far too expensive compared to alternatives like dental bridges or dentures.
+Many patients only look at the up-front cost of alternative tooth replacement options.
+When you think about dentures or bridges this way, they’ll always seem far cheaper.

-What patients forget is that—unlike bridges and dentures—dental implants can last a lifetime.
-Once you have your dental implants placed, you’re never going to spend another dollar fixing the same problem over and over again.
+What patients forget is that unlike bridges and dentures, dental implants can last a lifetime.
+Once you have your dental implants placed, you’re never going to spend another dollar fixing them.

 The downsides of dentures